enkidevs/curriculum/javascript/ecmascript-2015/README.md

-name: Ecmascript 2015
+name: ECMAscript

-description: The sixth edition of Ecmascript.
-Get up to speed with the new syntax for writing complex applications, including classes, modules, arrow functions and more.
+description: The ever-evolving specification that governs the unified syntax of the JavaScript Ecosystem.
+Learn how to use new syntax and understand how to deal with the many, many versions of ECMAScript you'll need to support as a JavaScript Developer.

 sections:
   '0':